Holany: Administrative division

+Etymology

+The name Holany means "the village of holans" in Czech.
+The term holan referred either to a person who came from a place called Holý (lit. 'bald'; a common name of hills and forests) or from holé (a type of forest with trees that are branchless at the bottom).

 Geography

 Holany is located about 8 km southwest of Česká Lípa and 56 km north of Prague.
 It lies in the Ralsko Uplands.
 The highest point is at 394 m.
-The municipality is rich in fishponds.
-The southern part of the municipal territory lies in the Kokořínsko – Máchův kraj Protected Landscape Area.
+The municipal territory is rich in fishponds.
+The southern part of the territory of Holany lies in the Kokořínsko – Máchův kraj Protected Landscape Area.

 History

 The first written mention of Holany is from 1352, when it was owned by the Berka of Dubá family.
 It was probably founded around 1200.
 During the rule of King Charles IV (1346–1378), Holany was promoted to a market town.
-From the mid-15th century, it was a property of the Wartenberg family.
+From the mid-15th century, it was a property of the Vartenberk family.
 Holany was a market centre until the beginning of the 19th century, but after the construction of new roads it lost its advantageous location and importance.

 Transport

-The I/15 road (the section from Česká Lípa to Litoměřice) passes through the market town.
+The I/15 road (the section from Česká Lípa to Litoměřice) runs through the market town.

-The railway line Česká Lípa–Postoloprty passes through the territory, but there is no train station.
+The railway line Česká Lípa–Postoloprty passes through the territory of Holany, but there is no train station.